Cuprate/cuprate/books/protocol/src/p2p_network/message_flows/chain_sync.md

 # Chain Sync

-Chain sync is the first step in syncing a peers blockchain, it allows a peers to find the split point in their chains and for the peer to learn about the missing block IDs.
+Chain sync is the first step in syncing a peer's blockchain, it allows a peers to find the split point in their chains and for the peer to learn about the missing block IDs.

 ## Flow